 Another wildlife youngster is the Young Walrus, also an edition of 950; measurements are 6″ x 9″ x 7″.

-It wouldn’t surprise me to learn that the Mountain Goats was probably the most technically challenging piece that the Burgues studio ever produced.
+It wouldn’t surprise me to learn that the American Wild Mountain Goats was probably the most technically challenging piece that the Burgues studio ever produced.
 It was an edition of only ten (no surprise there!) and was cited as being 16″ x 20″ x 15″.
 What does surprise me is that such an ambitious – and no doubt very expensive – sculpture was not designed with an accompanying wood base.
 A bit of sleuthing via Google turned up a 1974 newspaper interview mentioning that Dr. Burgues “recently returned from a two-week field trip during which he made an intensive study of the wild mountain goats found in Glacier National Park in Montana.
 The animal will be the next subject in his current endangered-species series.”
 Based on the date of the article, it’s likely that the sculpture was issued at retail a few years later.
 The one pictured above is #3 of the edition of ten.
+It also would not surprise me to learn that it was the most expensive Burgues piece, because a 1979 price list shows it at $10,000.
+Burgues pieces are typically on the heavy side and so this one must also have been a challenge to lift!

 The Young Mountain Goat was also issued as a separate edition of 950 sculptures.
 Many thanks to the reader who alerted me to the existence of this piece and sent me a photograph!